Supported by Wattle

 However, this sort of change takes time to secure funding, buy-in and a clear view of what the end product will look like.
 This is exacerbated when new technology impacts on multiple areas within an organisation such as finance, events, and membership.
 As well as supporting your external stakeholders, you also need to get all your internal stakeholders to buy-in to the change and agree common goals.
 Some projects can take years from inception to delivery and can be delayed by changes in personnel, mission creep and a lack of clear focus on the end goal.

-This breakfast briefing will include a case study from the Chartered Institute of Arbitrators that delivered a new Microsoft Dynamics 365 CRM system seamlessly integrated with a new Umbraco CMS website and Self-Service Member Portal – in just 12 months!
+Mital Bulsara, Head of IT and Business Transformation at the Chartered Institute of Arbitrators will present a case study, sharing how they delivered a new Microsoft Dynamics 365 CRM system seamlessly integrated with a new Umbraco CMS website and Self-Service Member Portal – in just 12 months!

 What you will learn

 The session will include a case study setting out:

 - How the Chartered Institute of Arbitrators agreed to change all its existing internal systems.

 - How they managed the expectations of all parties and stakeholders – both internal and external.

 - How they maintained buy-in through the life time of the project.

 - How they ensured all internal parties worked to break down previously-existing silos and delivered significant impact and change.